apiwishboon-spec/runcatcher/README.md

-# � LibraryRunCatcher
+# Chronopic
 ### "Smart monitoring for quiet study spaces"

-**LibraryRunCatcher** is a high-performance, multi-tenant monitoring system designed to maintain peace and safety in study environments.
+**Chronopic** is a high-performance, multi-tenant monitoring system designed to maintain peace and safety in study environments.
 Using real-time pose detection (MediaPipe) and auditory analysis, it identifies running and noise disturbances instantly, allowing librarians to manage their spaces effectively.

 ---